-1 Mahler, the man
+Mahler, the man

 Mahler was born in Krefeld, Germany, on 20 July 1903.
-He did not come from an academic family but, nonetheless, from one which loved the printed word; his father ran a printing firm.
-While first entering academia in a non-traditional way, Mahler should most appropriately be considered a student of Siegel, and this is how the Mathematics Genealogy Project records it.
+He did not come out of an academic family, but nonetheless, from one which loved the printed word; his father ran a printing firm.
+While first entering academia in a non-traditional way, Mahler should most appropriately be considered a student of Siegel, and this is how the Mathematics Genealogy Project has recorded it.
 With the change of power in 1933, Mahler realised that he would need to leave Germany.
-After six weeks in Amsterdam, Mahler spent the academic year 1933-34 in Manchester under a fellowship secured by Mordell.
-He spent most of the next few years in the Netherlands until returning to the University of Manchester in 1937, where he remained for 25 years.
-After that, with the exception of a few years hiatus in the United States of America, he was an Australian mathematician.3 to quickly join the ANU as a professor in its Institute of Advanced Studies.
-As Mahler recollects,
+After six weeks in Amsterdam, Mahler spent the academic year 1933-1934 in Manchester under a fellowship secured by Mordell.
+He spent most of the next few years in the Netherlands until returning to the University of Manchester in 1937, where he remained for twenty-five years.
+After that, with the exception of a few years hiatus in the United States of America, he was an Australian mathematician.3